 QUT Council

-• professionals and representatives from higher education, government, commerce and industry
+- professionals and representatives from higher education, government, commerce, industry and alumni

-• our chief executive officer, the Vice-Chancellor and President.
+- the Chancellor, our chief executive officer, the Vice-Chancellor and President, and the Chair of University Academic Board.

 Members

-Council members serve a four-year term, except for student Council members who serve a two-year term.
+QUT Council members serve a four-year term, except for student council members who serve a two-year term.
 There are 15 members on QUT Council in official, elected and appointed positions.

 The Chancellor